starphys/hifi-docs-grav-content/02.create-and-explore/02.explore-interface/docs.md

 ![](ExploreTutorial.PNG)

-When you are finished and ready to move on, walk through the Welcome portal to be taken to The Spot
+When you are finished and ready to move on, walk through the Welcome portal to be taken to The Spot.

 ![](EndTutorial.PNG)